Senisafreako/Senisafreako/README.md

-majorly depressed rn, c+h on pt please. dniuf or if you know mee
+majorly depressed rn, c+h on pt please. dniuf or unless you know mee